commandlayer/protocol-commons/POLICY.md

 The Protocol Commons operates under a strict immutability rule:

-> No schema, once published in a versioned directory, may be altered in-place.
+ No schema changes, once published in a versioned directory, may be altered in-place.

 All corrective or breaking changes MUST be handled via new versioned directories.